Ending Immigration Detention in California

 The ACLU of Northern California and our partners—California Collaborative for Immigrant Justice, Centro Legal de la Raza, Pangea Legal Services, Innovation Law Lab, Freedom for Immigrants, and ACLU of Southern California—urge the Office for Civil Rights and Civil Liberties to investigate the ongoing mistreatment of individuals detained at the two facilities and to recommend that ICE release any individuals who faced retaliation because they joined the protests.

-Sen. Alex Padilla, Rep. Zoe Lofgren and 14 other members of the California Democratic congressional delegation joined our call for an investigation in a September 2022 letter to DHS Secretary Alejandro Mayorkas and the acting ICE director.
+Sen. Alex Padilla, Rep. Zoe Lofgren and 14 other members of the California Democratic congressional delegation joined our call for an investigation into the allegations of disturbing conditions and retaliation in a September 2022 letter to DHS Secretary Alejandro Mayorkas and the acting ICE director.
+The lawmakers called on DHS to shut down the facilities if the allegations prove to be true.

 Immigration detention is inhumane and unnecessary.
 It tears families apart, disrupts lives, and increases the mass incarceration of Black and Brown people in the U.S. ICE must shut down the detention centers and terminate its contracts with GEO and other for-profit prison companies.